Mortgage and Refinance Review

 The top performers in our review are LendingTree, the Gold Award winner; CitiMortgage, the Silver Award winner; and Quicken Loans, the Bronze Award winner.
 Here's more on choosing a mortgage or refinance loan provider to meet your needs, along with detail on how we arrived at our ranking of these 10 services.

 Purchasing a home will likely be the largest purchase you ever make and the one with the longest commitment.
 Finding the right mortgage from the best mortgage lender requires careful research and a thorough understanding of the loan process.
 Here, we explain the basics of mortgage loans and refinancing options: what you should do before you visit a lender, and what we uncovered when evaluating the top 10 mortgage and refinance lenders.
-For more information and tips, have a look at our articles on mortgage options.

 First-Time Mortgage Borrowers: The First Steps